Mtnikmaram/artgallery/README.md

 ### **Fixed Bugs**
 The most massive bug was error 404 , and error 500 This error was very hard to be fixed but by searching the web and seeing the other work i finally got the knowledge to fix the issues
-    1-Crispy filter now working/not being applied: I had copied the allauth templates into templates/allauth/templates instead of templates/allauth, so the crispy filter and other changes could not be applied.
+* Crispy filter now working/not being applied: I had copied the allauth templates into templates/allauth/templates instead of templates/allauth, so the crispy filter and other changes could not be applied.
-    2-True or False: I changed values from false/true and back in some my models and the migrations failed 3-When the site was deployed, the css or the images would not show/be applied :I used absolute paths for the css file and the images/icons.
+* True or False: I changed values from false/true and back in some my models and the migrations failed
+* When the site was deployed, the css or the images would not show/be applied :I used absolute paths for the css file and the images/icons.
 I had to remove the first slash.
-    4-The favicon was not loading properly: I had to move the favicon.ico file to the static folder and update the path in base.html
+* The favicon was not loading properly: I had to move the favicon.ico file to the static folder and update the path in base.html
-    5-Lines > 80, other minor errors: I had to cut then in pieces or leave then like that
+* Lines > 80, other minor errors: I had to cut then in pieces or leave then like that

 # **Deployment**